 The spiritual leaders recognized the historic, global awakening of consciousness taking place after World War I that acknowledged certain universal principles concerning the value of individual rights and freedoms.
 The founding authors of the Korean Declaration of Independence were inspired by President Wilson’s 14 Point Declaration written at the close of World War I. The call for independence as the “solemn will of heaven,” compelled the religious leaders to put aside their personal agendas, circumstances, and differences to stand with a higher vision and fulfill their duty to Korean people.

-What is not often written about is that the process of writing the Declaration took years of dialogue and deliberation amongst leaders of the different faiths to come together.
+What is not often written about is that the process of writing the Declaration took years of dialogue and deliberation amongst leaders of the different faiths.
 Initial efforts were stifled by disagreements between Christians and those who followed Chondogyo.
 Yet, while there continued to be differences of opinion, religious leaders recognized that without a unified effort for independence the movement could not succeed.
 They met to identify common issues and shared values upon which they could create a plan together for the March 1 movement.
 From their shared commitment emerged a concerted, grassroots effort driven by the various religious communities that put in the time, resources and manpower to support the independence movement.

 Rev. Soon Hyun, one of the original representative of thirty-three Korean leaders who signed the Declaration of Independence writes, “March 1 showed the outcome of several decades of schooling and civic discourse concerning enlightenment and social reform, which heightened the sense of national unity as well as the thirst for independence.”
 Much of the education took place within the religious communities who trained their leaders to become teachers who developed the “a strong collective consciousness and will” of the Korean people.
 The religious communities became a natural place to education and mobilize people.
 Chondogyo reports years of planning and training that occurred through their monastery and religious communities leading up to the March 1 demonstrations.
 The connections of the community were also used to raise resources that funded the independence efforts.